cugalord/SFL-TPO/src/core/README.md

 and can be included into other projects either via GUI or manually via commands `javac -cp .;core.jar <.java-files>` and run with `java -cp .;core.jar main.java`.

+## 4. Extending

+To extend the functionality of this module modify only the DBAPI.java or Utils.java files.
+Modify the DBAPI.java file by adding new methods under the `// PREPARED STATEMENTS` comment and recompile the jar.

+## 5. Public facing APIs

+### 5.1 DBAPI

+The DBAPI class methods are split into 2 sections, the connection management methods and the database "manipulation" methods.

+The connection management methods are:
+- `login(String username, String password)`
+- `logout()`

+Before using any of the database manipulation methods, the user must first call the login() method to create connection to the database (for which the parameters are stored in the config.xml file).
+When the user wants to stop the connection, the logout() method must be called.

+The database manipulation methods are:
+- `getCountOfIdenticalParcelIDs(String ParcelID)`
+- `getCountOfIdenticalUsernames(String username)`

+### 5.2 Utils

+The Utils class contains the following methods:
+- `generateParcelID(DBAPI dbapi, String country)`
+- `generateUsername(DBAPI dbapi, String name, String surname)`